tomerfiliba-org/reedsolomon/README.rst

     >>> print(list(errata_pos))  # convert to a list to get the errata positions as integer indices [16, 9, 2]

-Since we failed to decode with 6 errors with a codec set to 10 error correction code (ecc) symbols, let's try to use a bigger codec, with 12 ecc symbols.
+Since we failed to decode with 6 errors with a codec set with 10 error correction code (ecc) symbols, let's try to use a bigger codec, with 12 ecc symbols.

 .. code:: python